Do you want to know if you can eat squirrels or not?

-If you’re onto hunt game, then perhaps you already know the process of getting a license or permit.
 In the UK, you can’t kill a grey squirrel under section 14 of the Wildlife and Countryside Act (1981).
-In United States, you’ve to contact your state department to know about killing squirrels and other rodent.

-FYI, most of the states will let the landowner kill a squirrel by trapping and killing with the least cruel way.
+FYI, most of states will let the landowner kill a squirrel by trapping and killing in the least cruel way.

 You can kill a squirrel by trapping it, and killing it with a BB gun or using a small gauge shotgun or small-caliber rifle like a .
 22 are great choices for putting squirrels on the ground.

 We’re going to discuss the pros and cons of each killing method:

 Trap method | How to trap a squirrel?

 Is it Safe to Eat a Squirrel?

 When considering if you can eat squirrels from your backyard, the main concerns are the diseases that these rodents carry either directly or indirectly.
 Fortunately, rabies isn’t usually an issue with small rodents, according to the Centers for Disease Control and Prevention.

 However, we won’t give squirrels a get-out-of-jail-free card because of the risk of contracting Salmonella from them.
 There’s also concern about tickborne diseases such as Lyme disease that you must know to figure out if can you eat squirrels from your backyard.

 We also have to mention pesticides.
 Most authorities don’t recommend using them to control squirrels because of the risk it brings to non-targeted animals and pets.
 But even if you know better, that doesn’t mean the guy down the street with a rodent issue isn’t using these products.